SamBelkacem/Machine-Learning-Basics/README.md

 This tutorial covers Machine Learning Basics using ``Python``.

+The repository includes Python notebooks, reference guides, and cheatsheets for the entire Machine Learning process.

 The GitHub repository focuses on three main components:

   - **1- Data preprocessing and analysis:** clean and transform raw data into a format suitable for analysis using ``NumPy`` and ``Pandas``.